 Although this plastic has been known since 1953 and has been produced industrially for a long time, polycarbonate is still offered to opticians as a new high-tech plastic.
 This is probably the only way to explain the prices of polycarbonate lenses.

-The main properties of polycarbonate are good impact resistance, high temperature resistance up to 120°C and good transparency.
+The main properties of polycarbonate are good impact resistance, high temperature resistance up to 100°C (short-term up to 120°C) and good transparency.
 Polycarbonate is not UV and weather resistant by nature, but can be made more so by adding stabilisers or UV-protective coatings.

 The density of polycarbonate is 1.2g/cm³, which is slightly higher than standard plastics.